Caliburn-Micro/caliburn-micro.github.io/documentation/windows-phone.md

 title: Working with Windows Phone
 ---

+**Important** - Windows Phone 8.1 is built on the Windows Runtime (WinRT) rather than Silverlight, the documentation at [Working with Windows RT (Windows 8 and Windows Phone 8.1)](./windows-runtime) applies best.
+If you are still using a Windows Phone 8.1 Silverlight project then follow along here.

 In version 1.0 we had pretty good support for building apps for WP7, but in v1.1 we’ve taken things up a notch.
 Let’s look at the same HelloWP7 sample that we did previously, but see how it’s been updated to take advantage of our improved tombstoning, launcher/chooser support and strongly typed navigation.
 You’ll also notice that the code is cleaner overall.

 ### Bootstrapper